 Vice President Candidate:

-What is the main change you want to see in welfare, activities and inclusion at NUA Students' Union?
+What is the main change you want to see at NUA?

 What policies would you deliver if you were elected as Students' Union Vice President?